Sarah Chew

 About

-Sarah Chew currently serves as the academic coach for the 'Model Comprehensive Transition and Post-Secondary Program for Students with Intellectual Disabilities (TPSID) grant, which funds the UIC Co-Operative Career Experience Certificate Program (2020-2025).
+Sarah Chew currently serves as the academic program coordinator for the Co-Operative Career Experience Certificate Program, a pre-baccalaureate certificate for students with intellectual disabilities that is funded by a federal Transition and Post-Secondary Program for Students with Intellectual Disabilities (TPSID) grant (2020-2025).

-Her ongoing research interests include disability justice in education, culturally responsive and neurodiversity affirming teaching, education for “twice-exceptional” students, education for students with PANS/PANDAS, and disability history.
+Informed by her personal experience as a self-advocate, her ongoing research interests include culturally responsive and neurodiversity affirming teaching, education for “twice-exceptional” learners, education for students with PANS/PANDAS, and person-centered planning best practices for college students with intellectual disabilities.

 Service to the Community